mycognosist/ctf-walkthroughs/tutorial-rust-python-lib.md

 }
 {% endhighlight %}

-Let's delete that code so we have a blank file.
-First we need to For the purposes of this tutorial, we're going to pass and then enter the following:
+Let's delete that code so we have a blank file and then enter the following:

 {% highlight rust %}
 #[macro_use]